 A Message from the President

-One hundred sixteen years later, the NYJL’s more than 2,800 volunteers contribute more than 250,000 hours of service annually and exemplify the diverse activities and community projects we undertake.
-Our programs target five areas of need in New York City: Adult Education and Mentoring, Children’s Education, Child Health and Welfare, City Impact, and Culture and the Arts.
-Our volunteers also impact the community-at-large through signature initiatives, including:
+Today, we offer expertly designed programs that target five areas of need in New York City—Adult Education and Mentoring, Children’s Education, Child Health and Welfare, City Impact, and Culture and the Arts.
+Our volunteer work benefits New Yorkers across Manhattan through signature initiatives, including:

-- The Personal Empowerment Project (PEP) is NYJL’s 115th anniversary project.
-This committee focuses on career mentoring for high school girls by opening the students’ minds to different career paths.
-PEP introduces the mentees to several careers and helps them to understand the education and experience required to pursue such a career.
+- The Personal Empowerment Project offers career mentoring for high school girls by introducing mentees to a variety of careers and help them understand the education and experience required to pursue such careers.